 In The Winter

-A cold weather resistant pool cover should be used during the winter when the pool is not in use.
+A cold, weather-resistant pool cover should be used during the winter when the pool is not in use.
 A thick, solid pool cover will protect your pool water from freezing and keep debris and snow off the pool water.
-Winter pool covers can withstand harsh conditions like the cold, snow, and blistering winds.
+Winter pool covers can withstand harsh conditions like cold, snow, and blistering winds.

 Benefits of Taking a Pool Cover Off During the Day

-There are a couple of benefits that result from taking a pool cover off during the day.
+A couple of benefits result from taking a pool cover off during the day.

 Even Water Temperatures